IMenkachev/ClientBooksAndVideos/README.md

 - BR1.
 If the purchase order contains a membership, it has to be activated in the customer account immediately.
 - BR2.
 If the purchase order contains a physical product a shipping slip has to be generated.

+Additionally - two APIs implementation with CQRS:
+*CustomerCommands.API* for writing data implemented with rich domain model design using MSSQL database.
+*CustomerQuery.API* for reading data implemented with anemic domain model design and MongoDb database.

+The synchronization between both is happenning in third API *DatabaseSynchronization* where implemented "consumers" consums the integration events from *MessageBus.Messages* assembly and are triggered by the "commands" in *CustomerCommands.API*.
+Messaging is implemented via MassTransit service bus with rabbitmq message broker.

 ## Instructions

 When you run the app, it will spinup five containers.